...

 These include:

-• Alcohol consumption – If you drink more than one or two units of alcohol, Viagra will be less effective.
-Excessive alcohol consumption can have an effect on erections whether you are suffering from erectile dysfunction or not.
+• Alcohol consumption: If you drink more than one or two units of alcohol, Viagra will be less effective.
+Excessive alcohol consumption can have an effect on erectile function whether you’re suffering from erectile dysfunction or not.

-• Food – If you eat any meal before you take Viagra, the medicine will take effect more slowly as it will be harder for Viagra to enter the bloodstream.
-It’s best to take Viagra on an empty stomach – try to leave at least two hours after eating before taking Viagra.
+• Food: If you eat – in particular a high-fat meal – before you take Viagra, the medicine will take effect more slowly as it will be harder for Viagra to enter the bloodstream.
+It’s best to take Viagra on an empty stomach, so try to leave a couple of hours after eating before taking Viagra.

-• Sexual stimulation – In order for Viagra to work, sexual stimulation is required.
+• Sexual activity: In order for Viagra to work, sexual stimulation is required.

 How long does Viagra last?

 Viagra has been known to work up to five hours at a time.
-However, for many men, the effects of the pill wear off just two to three hours after they take it.
-In order to understand more about how Viagra will work for you, discuss your full medical history and details of other medicines you take with your doctor.
+However, for many patients with erectile dysfunction, the effects of the pill wear off just two to three hours after they take it.
+In order to manage expectations and understand how Viagra will work for you, discuss your full medical history and details of other prescription medication you take with your healthcare provider.

-How long Viagra lasts, depends on the following factors:
+How long Viagra tablets last, depends on the following factors:

-• Health – If you drink a lot of alcohol, it will be difficult to maintain an erection as drinking alcohol decreases the blood flow to the penis.
-A single drink is usually OK, but more than two units of alcohol will increase the risk of negative side effects.
-What’s more, if you have liver or kidney problems, Viagra could actually last longer as the tablet will take time to break down.
+• Health: Drinking large amounts of alcohol can make it difficult to maintain an erection as alcohol consumption decreases blood flow to the penis.
+A single drink is usually OK, but alcohol intake of more than two units will increase the risk of negative effects.
+What’s more, if you have a health history of liver or kidney problems, Viagra could actually last longer as the tablet will take more time to break down.

-• Diet – As noted above, try to avoid taking Viagra after eating a large meal with high-fat content as this slows down absorption.
+• Diet: As noted above, try to avoid taking Viagra after eating a large, fatty meal as this slows down absorption.

-• Age – Older men will find that the tablet stays in their body for longer as the body’s metabolic system slows down with age.
+• Age: Older men will find that the tablet stays in their body for a longer period of time as the body’s metabolic system slows down with age.
 This means Viagra can last longer the older you get.

+Our clinical experts are often asked how to make Viagra work faster.
 There’s no way to speed up the effects of Viagra.
 As mentioned above, the best thing to do is to take Viagra in the best possible conditions to ensure that it gets absorbed quickly into the bloodstream.
-This means on an empty stomach, or, if you have to eat, after consuming a low-fat meal rather than fast food.
-It’s also important not to worry too much about the amount of time it takes Viagra to work – worrying can have an effect on nerves and could affect the impact of the drug too.
+This means on an empty stomach, or, if you have to eat, after consuming a low-fat option rather than a fatty meal.
+It’s also important not to worry too much about the amount of time it takes Viagra tablets to work – worrying can have an effect on nerves and could affect the impact of the drug too.

-Don’t try to speed Viagra’s effects up.
-Most importantly, avoid the temptation to increase your prescribed dose – this won’t necessarily make Viagra work faster and, more importantly, can have negative side effects.
-Always follow your doctor’s instructions and if you find the medication isn’t working as fast as you’d like, speak to your GP first.
+It’s important not to attempt to speed Viagra’s effects up.
+Most importantly, avoid the temptation to increase your prescribed dosage – this won’t necessarily make Viagra work faster and, more importantly, can have negative side effects.
+Always follow your treatment instructions and if you find the medication isn’t working as fast as you’d like, speak to your GP or healthcare professional first.

 If Viagra isn’t working in the way you’d like, there are other erectile dysfunction treatments which may work faster and can be taken in different ways.
-Speak to your doctor about your options here.
+Speak to your doctor about your options.

 Preparing to take Viagra

-One of the good things about Viagra is that, once it has kicked in, it will still be very effective for at least five hours – if not longer.
-This means that you don’t need to ‘rush’ anything once you’ve taken the drug.
+One of the good things about Viagra is that, once it has kicked in, it’ll still be very effective for at least five hours – if not longer.
+This means that you don’t need to ‘rush’ into sexual activity once you’ve taken the drug.
 All it needs is a little preparation:

 • Think about when you hope to have sex and take the medication at least half an hour before you start.

-• Try and avoid eating a heavy meal or drinking alcohol before taking the drug.
+• Try to avoid eating a heavy meal or drinking alcohol before taking the drug.

-• Communication is key to good sex – so if you can, speak to your partner about the fact you are thinking of taking Viagra.
+• Communication is key to good sex – so if you can, speak to your partner about the fact you’re thinking of taking treatment for erectile dysfunction.
 This can help you both prepare.

-Many of our clients ask how fast does Viagra work, and while there are variations between men, you can be confident you will achieve the erection you’d expect pretty quickly.
-To answer any other questions you might have, don’t hesitate to contact our friendly, knowledgeable and discrete customer service team.
+While there are variations between how long viagra lasts between adult males you can feel confident you’ll achieve the prolonged erection you’d expect pretty quickly.
+To answer any other questions you might have, don’t hesitate to contact our friendly, knowledgeable and discreet customer service team

 Viagra